 Feeling the pollution in Hong Kong?
 As we know, Hong Kong regularly has new bouts of air pollution, and it doesn’t really get better yet.
 Here is what you should know about air pollution in Hong Kong.

-What are the main health effects of air pollution?
+What are the main health effects of air pollution in Hong Kong?

 There is ample evidence that air pollution leads to a variety of health problems, including: